 UPMC is a $34 billion health care organization with more than 100,000 employees.
 CMS provides health coverage to more than 160 million Americans and has a budget of nearly $1.7 trillion.

-Highmark CEO David Holmberg and a handful of other health care executives sat down in June with Oz and Health and Human Services Secretary Robert F. Kennedy Jr. to discuss prior authorization reform.
+In June, Highmark CEO David Holmberg and a handful of other health care executives sat down with Oz and Health and Human Services Secretary Robert F. Kennedy Jr. to discuss prior authorization reform.

 More than 50 insurers agreed at the time to slim down and speed up the process by which they vet some of the most complex and costly claims.
 Highmark was among them; UPMC was not.